Soil Testing in Los Angeles, California

 Field Testing Methods

-Cost-effective field assessments include the jar test for soil texture determination (combining 1 part soil with 2 parts water, shaking vigorously, and allowing 24-hour settling to observe sand, silt, and clay layer separation), percolation tests for drainage assessment (digging 12-inch holes and measuring water infiltration rates), and pH test strips for basic acidity measurement.
+Cost-effective field assessments include the jar test for soil texture determination — combining 1 part soil with 2 parts water, shaking vigorously, and allowing 24-hour settling to observe sand, silt, and clay layer separation — percolation tests for drainage assessment (digging 12-inch holes and measuring water infiltration rates), and pH test strips for basic soil acidity measurement.
+These methods complement but do not replace professional laboratory analysis for contamination screening.

 Sustainable Management Strategies